ZoraizQ/annot3d/README.md

-# 3D Annotation Tool for TIFF volumes
+# 3D Annotation Tool for TIFF volumes with Live UNET Segmentation

 Interactive annotation tool for 3D TIFF volumes with integrated UNET semantic segmentation for semi-automated and automated binary annotations along with embedded live volume rendering.
 The tool offers planar views into all cross-sections and establishes correspondences between them while storing a 3D representation of the binary annotation voxel grid.
 ![pyside2_gui](graphics/pyside2_gui.jpg)